Legacy Gifts: Endowment Giving and Planned Estate Gifts

 - Geographically Restricted Funds - support Trees Forever’s efforts in a targeted community, county, region, or other specific area.

 - General Support - help cover program and operating costs.
 This helps leverage other state and federal funding, ultimately getting more projects in-the-ground.
+Give online to make a lasting impact.

 There are a variety of other options for giving to Trees Forever, each with its own tax advantages: